 This course is designed to provide students with an in-depth study of marketing in a free enterprise society and includes advertising, promotion, product development and branding, selling and marketing research.
-This course also includes the uses of technology and the Internet in marketing, purchasing, retail positioning strategies, and e-Commerce marketing.
+This course also includes the uses of technology and electronic media in marketing, purchasing, retail positioning strategies, and e-Commerce marketing.

 CTE S CTE Standards and Benchmarks 15.0 Select a marketing industry for career planning - the student will be able to: 15.01 Identify current employment opportunities in marketing-related fields.
 15.02 Identify sources of information for career planning.
 15.03 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the career field.
 15.04 Explain the duties, responsibilities, required skills and knowledge for a particular career in the marketing industry.
 15.05 Identify the advantages and disadvantages of a particular career in marketing.
 15.06 Complete self-assessments and an analysis of lifestyle goals and career aspirations.
 15.07 Develop an individualized education and career plan related to a major marketing field, including the development of a resume.
 15.08 Write a job description for a selected marketing occupation.
 16.0 Demonstrate applications of channel management (distribution) for the selected marketing industry - the student will be able to: 16.01 Explain the concepts and processes needed to move, store, locate, and/or transfer ownership of goods and services.
 16.02 Explain the concepts of physical channel management (distribution) and transportation systems related to the industry.
-16.03 Identify and analyze appropriate transportation services for the industry.
-16.04 Develop appropriate plans utilizing channel management for the specific industry.
+16.03 Develop appropriate plans utilizing channel management for the specific industry.
+16.04 Explain the relationship between customer service and distribution.

-CTE S Standards and Benchmarks 16.05 Explain the relationship between customer service and distribution.
-17.0 Demonstrate applications of financing for the selected marketing industry - the student will be able to: 17.01 Explain the financial concepts used in making business decisions.
+CTE S Standards and Benchmarks 16.05 Explain network marketing (multilevel marketing) and how it differs from a pyramid scheme.
+17.0 Explain the concepts of financing for the selected marketing industry - the student will be able to: 17.01 Explain the financial concepts used in making business decisions.
 17.02 Explain the concept of financial administration.
 17.03 Explain the difference between income (credit) and expense (debit).
 17.04 Identify various types of credit policies and procedures.
 17.05 Explain the purposes and importance of credit.
-17.06 Identify the positive and negative impacts of using credit in marketing situations and understand the legislation affecting credit.
-17.07 Compare and contrast the use of different credit applications, types of credit accounts, and the differences between debit and credit cards.
+17.06 Identify the positive and negative impacts of using credit in marketing situations and understand the regulations affecting credit.
+(Optional) 17.07 Compare and contrast the use of different credit applications, types of credit accounts, and the differences between debit and credit cards.
 17.08 Analyze industry concepts of price, profit, competition, and productivity.
-18.0 Demonstrate applications of product/service planning for the selected marketing industry - the student will be able to: 18.01 Explain the steps involved in decision-making (e.g., assessment, planning, implementation design, and evaluation).
+18.0 Demonstrate /service planning for the selected marketing industry - the student will be able to: 18.01 Explain the steps involved in decision-making (e.g. assessment, planning, implementation design, evaluation, etc.).
 18.02 Explain the concepts and processes needed to obtain, develop, maintain, and improve a product or service mix in response to market opportunities.
 18.03 Explain product and service quality as applicable to grades and industry standards.
 18.04 Discuss product-liability risks.
 18.05 Explain warranties and guarantees.
 18.06 Develop a product/service plan.
 18.07 Describe factors used by marketers to position products/business.
 18.08 Identify the stages and impact of product life cycle.
-19.0 Demonstrate applications of marketing information management for the selected marketing industry - the student will be able to: 19.01 Explain the concepts and processes needed to obtain, develop, maintain, and improve a product or service mix in response to market opportunities.
+19.0 Demonstrate marketing information management for the selected marketing industry - the student will be able to: 19.01 Explain the concepts and processes needed to obtain, develop, maintain, and improve a product or service mix in response to market opportunities.
 19.02 Explain the process of marketing information management.